Zephyr4Microchip/zephyr/boards/microchip/pic32c/pic32ck_gc01_cult/doc/index.rst

-.. zephyr:board:: pic32ck_gc_cult
+.. zephyr:board:: pic32ck_gc01_cult

 Overview
 ********

-The PIC32CK GC Curiosity Ultra evaluation kit is a hardware platform to evaluate the Microchip PIC32CK GC microcontrollers, and the evaluation kit part number is EV44P93A.
+The PIC32CK GC01 Curiosity Ultra evaluation kit is a hardware platform to evaluate the Microchip PIC32CK GC microcontrollers, and the evaluation kit part number is EV44P93A.
 This kit provides a comprehensive set of features that allow users to explore the PIC32CK GC peripherals